iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 1. Create a new DID Document that contains all the new target state.
 This SHOULD include the new desired changes and all the changes inside the previous Diff Chain, otherwise these changes are lost!
 2. Retrieve the IOTA MessageId from the previous Integration DID message and a keypair for signing the DID Document.
 3. Set the `previousMessageId` field to the IOTA MessageId value.
-4. Create a `proof` object referencing the public key used inside the `verificationMethod` field and the signature suite in the `type` field.
+4. Create a `proof` object referencing the public key and signature suite from a verification method in the DID Document able to sign updates as per the [Signing Keys](#signing-keys) section.
 5. Create a cryptographic signature using the same keypair and add the result to the appropriate field(s) inside the `proof` object.

-#### Creating a Differentiation DID message
+#### Creating a Diff DID message

 A Differentiation DID message is restricted in its usage.
 It may not update any signing keys that are used in the Diff chain.
 If this is desired, it is REQUIRED to use an Integretation DID message.
 If the current Diff chain becomes too long (currently RECOMMENDED to end at a length of 100), it is RECOMMENDED to use a single Integration DID message to reset its length.